kvoloshenko/PDD_24_hw/README.md

 ## update 2022.06.06
 Implemented user model: added new application 'usersapp'.

-The menu item “Data management” (req_list.html) is available only for logged in users.
+The menu items “Data management” (req_list.html), "Start searching" (form.html) and "History" (history.html) are available only for logged in users.

 If user attribute is_dbAdmin = True than it’s possible to change data at the pages: